MaldoAlberto/amazon-braket-qc-hack-2022/README.md

 # Conclusion
 - The QAOA algorithm gives the same solution as CPLEX for the problem proposed which means that the QAOA is getting the optimal solution for this problem.
-- The Pennylane solution needs and improvement to classify the correct solution.
-However, we create a function that combines a model from Cplex QuadraticProgram that can be used to translets quadratic unconstraint problems directly to pennylane.
+- The Pennylane solution needs an improvement to classify the correct solution.
+However, we create a function that combines a model from Cplex QuadraticProgram that can be used to translate quadratic unconstraint problems directly to pennylane.
 - Future work involves using real devices with error mitigation